sabry-awad97/well-pharm/roadmap.md

-# WellPharm: Pharmacy Management System Implementation Todos
+# WellPharm: Pharmacy Management System Implementation Roadmap

 This document provides a structured checklist of implementation tasks for the WellPharm pharmacy management system, organized by development phases and modules.
+It is intended to serve as a guide for developers working on the project.

 ## Phase 1: Project Setup and Foundation